Typhani Harris | August 2016

 The Grading Combination from The Teacher Locker Series

-Welcome to the Teacher Locker Series where we are unlocking secrets and revealing the perfect combination of resources to have an effective and successful start to the new school year.
-Inside the Teacher Locker today is:
+Welcome to the Teacher Locker Series where we are unlocking secrets and revealing the perfect Grading Combination of resources to have an effective and successful start to the new school year.
+Inside the Teacher Locker, today is:

 Welcome to Un-Grading 101

 Grading will haunt you.
 It piles higher and higher and you feel like you can never recover.
 So, stop grading.
 One of the tips we teach in the course assessment for makers is to teach students how to evaluate themselves and how to rationalize and justify their final grades.
 Portfolios work very well in this situation.
 Have students store their assessments within the classroom, and then as the grading period comes to an end have students lead conferences with you where they go through their body of work and justify their growth and performance.
 Here are a couple ways you can cut downgrading immediately.